SAGGSOC/SQL/README.md

 * SAVEPOINT - to rollback the transaction making points within groups
 * SET TRANSACTION - specify characteristics of the transaction

+#### Data Abstraction and Data Independence

+Database systems comprise of complex data-structures.
+In order to make the system efficient in terms of retrieval of data, and reduce complexity in terms of usability of users, developers use abstraction i.e. hide irrelevant details from the users.

+There are mainly 3 levels of data abstraction:
+* Physical: This is the lowest level of data abstraction.
+It tells us how the data is actually stored in memory.
+The access methods like sequential or random access and file organisation methods like B+ trees, hashing used for the same.
+Usability, size of memory, and the number of times the records are factors which we need to know while designing the database.
+Suppose we need to store the details of an employee.
+Blocks of storage and the amount of memory used for these purposes is kept hidden from the user.

+* Logical: This level comprises of the information that is actually stored in the database in the form of tables.
+It also stores the relationship among the data entities in relatively simple structures.
+At this level, the information available to the user at the view level is unknown.
+We can store the various attributes of an employee and relationships, e.g. with the manager can also be stored.

+* View: This is the highest level of abstraction.
+Only a part of the actual database is viewed by the users.
+This level exists to ease the accessibility of the database by an individual user.
+Users view data in the form of rows and columns.
+Tables and relations are used to store data.
+Multiple views of the same database may exist.
+Users can just view the data and interact with the database, storage and implementation details are hidden from them.